ldbv-by/bav4/README.md

 All global services like the `HttpService`, providers and domain classes are located here.

 ### `src/store`
-Global Redux related files like reducers, actions and plugins.
+Global redux related files like reducers, actions and plugins.

 ### `src/utils`
 Contains global utilities.